rhowell42/DECAF/README.md

 ### Base Use
 1. On an ICARUS gpvm, go to your working area and clone this repository `git clone https://github.com/rhowell42/CAFDisplay.git`
 3. Setup the relevant SBNSoftware/sbnana version `setup sbnana -v v09_58_02 -q e20:prof` N.B.
 You need version v09_58_02 or later
 4. Start your vncserver if you haven't already.
+Instructions for doing this [here](https://sbnsoftware.github.io/sbndcode_wiki/Viewing_events_remotely_with_VNC.html) if you haven't done this before.
 5. In that same working area, run `cafe event_display.C {path/to/your/file.caf.root}`
 6. ???
 7. Profit